Thank God for Tutors (TGFT)

 You will enter a waiting room and be admitted by the greeter.
 The greeter will welcome the student and ask for what subject help is needed.
 Students will then be assigned to a breakout room to work with a tutor.
 Please note that Chromebooks and Chrome OS Zoom Rooms will not work for tutoring in Zoom breakout rooms.

 While we are happy to help as many students as we are able, please understand that this program is in partnership with Herndon HS and Herndon HS students will be given priority.

 All rooms are recorded for the protection of both the participant and the tutors.

 TGFT developed in conjunction with the founding of Herndon UMC’s partnership with Herndon High School in September 2001.
-As we move into our 20th year, we are adapting to offer tutoring online over Zoom.
+With the pandemic, we adapted to offer tutoring online over Zoom and will continue in this format for 2022-23.
 Learn more here about specific subjects, tutor qualifications and where to go if you have other questions about the program.

 What subjects are available?

 Math subjects include Algebra, Geometry, Algebra 2, Trigonometry, Pre-Calculus and Calculus.

 TGFT follows the FCPS calendar, including closures for inclement weather.
 Tutoring is available every Wednesday, when school is in session, from 7-8 pm except the following dates: